dlannan/ljos/README.md

 ## Additional Thanks
 I am slowly adding packages to ljos so that more and more capabilities are available.

+Thanks to Justin Cormack for: https://github.com/justincormack/ljsyscall

+This is an amazing large amount of work.
+It is highly appreciated.
+I will be looking to help on this as this progresses.

 Thanks to Desvelao for a fantastic commandline toolkit: https://github.com/Desvelao/lummander

 Thanks to Antirez for an amazing little editor kilo: https://github.com/antirez/kilo